 You must say, ‘His disciples came by night and stole him away while we were asleep.’
 14 If this comes to the governor’s ears, we will satisfy him and keep you out of trouble.”
 15 So they took the money and did as they were directed (Matt.
 28:13,14).

 So with all the efforts of an attempted cover-up that makes Watergate pale by comparison, how did the truth emerge?
-Here are six reasons and would love to hear others you think made a difference.
+Here are six reasons the Resurrection Cover-ups failed and would love to hear others you think made a difference.

 - The simplest: the tomb was empty.
 Something happened to the body that had been placed there.